fameisyash/fameisyash/README.md

 ---

+### 💡 Quote of the Day

+> *"The future belongs to those who believe in the beauty of their dreams."* – Eleanor Roosevelt

 <p align="center">
-  ✨ “Code with precision, edit with creativity, and game with passion.”
+  ✨ **Code with precision, edit with passion, and game with strategy!**
-  <br/>🚀 Thanks for stopping by — let's connect & build something amazing!
+  🚀 Thanks for stopping by — let's connect and build amazing things together!
 </p>

+---

+### 🔧 WIP Projects (Check Out Some of My Work)

+- **Cloud Automation with AWS & Terraform** – Automating deployment pipelines using AWS.
+- **Python Web Scraper** – A simple Python app that scrapes data from websites and outputs to CSV.
+- **Personal Portfolio** – A modern, responsive portfolio showcasing my tech journey.

+Feel free to check out my repositories and see what I'm working on! 🚀